-TBT Engineering Consulting Group completed the LRCA Asset Management Plan (AMP) in July 2016, which was updated in 2021 by KGS Group.
+KGS Consulting Group completed the LRCA Asset Management Plan (AMP) in July 2021 and will be updated in 2026.
 The AMP provided insight into the current condition of the Authority's assets and a timeline indicating recommended repairs, maintenance and replacement of assets.
 The goal of the AMP is to provide a strategy to achieve and maintain the desired level of services for each asset while maintaining financial goals.